garrandall/popular-music-data/tracks/lil-top-youngboy-never-broke-again.md

 (Mmh, that Lil Top), yeah, mmh, that Lil Top now
 Mmh, that Lil Top, yeah, mmh, that Lil Top, yeah
-Mmh, that Lil Top, heard that, mmh, that Lil Top, yeah That Lil Top, uh, hmm, that Lil Top, yeah
+Mmh, that Lil Top, heard that, mmh, that Lil Top, yeah That Lil Top, uh, hm, that Lil Top, yeah

 Pistol totin' while swervin' in a Rolls-Royce, yeah